Rouzax/nConvert-automation/README.md

 - Existing thumbnails are overwritten if they already exist
 - The script removes metadata and EXIF thumbnails during conversion
 - All resizing is done using the Lanczos algorithm for optimal quality
-- A 4-second pause is added at the end of processing to review the final output

 ## Contributing
 Feel free to submit issues and enhancement requests through the GitHub repository's issue tracker.